-Barossa is a gas and condensate field located in the Bonaparte Basin of the Timor Sea offshore Australia, in a water depth between 130m and 350m.
+The Barossa project is a gas and condensate field located in the Bonaparte Basin of the Timor Sea, offshore Australia, at water depths between 130m and 350m.

-The field is planned to be developed along with the nearby Caldita field under the Barossa offshore development project.
+The field is being developed along with the nearby Caldita field under the Barossa offshore development project.

-First gas from the offshore project is expected to be achieved in 2023 with an estimated annual production rate of 3.7 million tonnes (Mt) of liquefied natural gas and 1.5 million barrels of gas.
+The first gas from the offshore project is expected to be achieved in the first half (H1) of 2025 with an estimated annual production rate of 3.4 million tonnes of liquefied natural gas and 1.5 million metric barrels of gas.

-The project is expected to have a life of approximately 20 years from first gas.
+The project is expected to have a life of approximately 25 years from its first gas production.

 Barossa and Caldita discovery